MathuxNY-73/leetcode/ArrayAndString/README.md

       need two arrays to store the prefix and suffix products the space complexity is O(2*N) = O(N).
 - [X] Submit solution.
 Got correct in 48 ms with 14.4 MB
-- [ ] Follow up: find a solution that needs constant space.
+- [X] Follow up: find a solution that needs constant space.
+Since allocating the answer array is not considered for space complexity analysis, then the modification is fairly straightforward as we just need to store the prefix product in the answer array and keep a variable to compute the suffix product whilst going down the answer array to modify it.
+The run time complexity is still O(N) but now, as we do not need any intermediate arrays the space complexity is O(1).
+- [X] Submit solution.
+Got correct in 40 ms with 13.5 MB
 - [X] Problem solved.